ezEngine/docs/docs/getting-started/faq.md

 ## Visual Scripting

 Yes, ez has [visual scripting](../custom-code/visual-script/visual-script-overview.md).
 It's not really great, though.
 You can do simple level logic, like "if that lever is pulled, open that door".
 You shouldn't really use it for anything else.
 We are generally not convinced that visual scripting is a great way to program (in no engine, no matter how good their tools are).
-Therefore we have no plans on improving our implementation at the moment, we rather improve the [TypeScript (TODO)](../custom-code/typescript/typescript-overview.md) binding.
+Therefore we have no plans on improving our implementation at the moment, we rather improve the [TypeScript](../custom-code/typescript/typescript-overview.md) binding.
 Though, if you are a fan of visual scripting and want to improve it, feel free to look into it.

 ## Scripting with TypeScript

-We have a [TypeScript (TODO)](../custom-code/typescript/typescript-overview.md) binding which is pretty decent.
+We have a [TypeScript](../custom-code/typescript/typescript-overview.md) binding which is pretty decent.
 The entire game logic in the [Testing Chambers](../samples/testing-chambers.md) project is done with this.

 Future work for the TypeScript binding is [gathered here](https://github.com/ezEngine/ezEngine/projects/2).
 If you have some experience working with the TypeScript compiler tools, we could use your help.